 Be Sure to Consider Time and Budget

 As with anything, when determining your landscape maintenance needs, you must consider the time and budget that you have available.
-For many second homeowners the benefit of hiring a landscape contractor to preform maintenance services outweighs the financial investment and the time spent doing it themselves.
+For many second homeowners the benefit of hiring a landscape contractor to perform maintenance services outweighs the financial investment and the time spent doing it themselves.
 This is because time at the lake is precious and many homeowners prefer to spend this time relaxing, enjoying water sports, and with family.
 It is important that any service agreement for maintenance services be detailed and that there is a clear expectation for work to be performed.